sigoden/upt/README.md

 ## Features

-**Unified Command**
+### Unified Command

-Each OS has its own package management tool.
-To complete the same operation, you need to enter different commands.
+Each operating system (OS) has its own package management tool, which requires different commands to complete the same operation.

-For example, we need to get an updatable package, We have to execute the following command:
+This can be inconvenient when switching between or trying new OSs.

 ```sh
 apt list --upgradable       # Ubuntu, Debian, Linux Mint...